TownyAdvanced/TownyResources/README.md

  - **PVP:** Good Reason. *However*, such sieges usually upset those who want to treat the game as strategy and/or roleplay-lite, as it "breaks their bubble".
  - **Plunder Money:** Good Reason. *However*, money is usually regarded by players as less satifying & less useful than the acquisition of material resources.

 This plugin solve this problem by transforming **Resources** into a good reason for war.
-The wisdom of this is demonstrated by the success of the **Civlization** series of games, which also provides randomly-generated terrain & sandbox geopolitical strategy, and in which:
+The wisdom of this is demonstrated by the success of the **Civlization** series of games, which also has generated-terrain & sandbox geopolitical strategy, and in which:
  <br> "*Resources are special commodities found in limited quantities on the map....are extremely important in the game, and the main reason for expansion and territorial wars ([Civ V Wiki](https://civilization.fandom.com/wiki/Resources_(Civ5))"*
 ####